 THIS IS THE SECOND OF THREE PAGES ABOUT GOUT AND FRUCTOSE.
 THERE’S A LINK TO THE FIRST AND THIRD AT THE BOTTOM OF THIS ARTICLE.

-This page on fructose and gout was last reviewed or updated on 11 July 2011.
+This page about gout and fructose was last reviewed or updated on 16 January 2018

 Does a fruit sugar cause gout !!!.....but isn’t eating fruit the Holy Grail of nutrition?

 Perhaps they can in susceptible people.
-This website is in correspondence with a gout sufferer who thinks fructose causes gout.
+This website has been in correspondence with a gout sufferer who thinks fructose causes gout.
 Why?
 Because of his previously high fruit consumption.

 His gout almost disappeared when, after trying many remedies, he finally read about gout and fructose and then avoided sugar and fruit.
 He now thinks his gout seems to be under control.